Fourth Macedonian War: End of the war

 The battle shattered Andriscus' army and broke the Macedonian war effort.
 He fled to Thrace and began raising another army there, but Metellus pursued him swiftly, forcing Andriscus into a new battle before his raw levies were fully prepared.
 This engagement was an easy victory for the Romans; as soon as the Macedonian front ranks were broken, the rest of the army fled in panic.
 Andriscus himself fled to the Thracian princeling Byzes, but Metellus managed to persuade the latter to become a Roman ally and hand Andriscus over, concluding the campaign.

 However, Macedon was not fully pacified yet.
 Another uprising, probably with Thracian support, arose under the leadership of a certain Alexander, who now declared himself to be a son of Perseus and occupied the basin of the Nestus River.
 However, he was quickly defeated by Metellus and forced to flee into Dardania.
 By the end of 147 BC, Metellus had largely pacified the country and restored order.
-This was not the end of Macedonian rebellions against Rome; another pretender would later cause a serious crisis in 143/142 BC, raising an army of 16,000 men before being defeated and killed by the quaestor Lucius Tremellius; apart from this, border crises with the Thracians, which had been an issue for previous Macedonian governments as well, continued.
+This was not the end of Macedonian rebellions against Rome; another pretender would later cause a crisis in 143-142 BC, raising an army of 16,000 men before being defeated and killed by the quaestor Lucius Tremellius; apart from this, border crises with the Thracians, which had been an issue for previous Macedonian governments as well, continued.

 Metellus imposed penalties on the Macedonians, as well as on the Byzantines, who had earlier been sympathetic to Andriscus.
 He took significant booty, including some of the spoils taken by Alexander the Great at the Battle of the Granicus, and many valuable works of art.
 After settling subsequent affairs in Greece and Macedon, the victorious praetor later returned to Rome in 146 BC, where he was given the agnomen Macedonicus and granted a triumph.
 Andriscus was paraded in this triumph, and subsequently executed.